6 Financial Statements Startups Need With Examples

 2. Startup Cost Worksheet

 The startup cost worksheet helps determine the purchases you need to make to commence the business operations.
-Some people also call this sheet “Day One Statement” because it includes all the major expenses you will likely incur on the first day of business.
+Some call this sheet “Day One Statement” because it includes all the major expenses you will likely incur on the first day of business.
 It typically includes:

 - Cost of office equipment, computers, VoIP, or other machinery.